 So with all that being said, building a backyard ice rink is actually pretty simple.
 You’ve got to set up boards, install a liner (no, you do not need one but it will make your life way easier) and add water.
 Oh, and it has to be cold out.
 For the sake of ease, we do recommend getting your rink ready to go before everything is totally frozen solid, as it will make your life a lot easier.

-Here are our favorite backyard ice rink kits that you can buy for this winter.
+Here are my favorite backyard ice rink kits that you can buy for this winter.

 - EZ Rink (easiest to set up and install)